photoprism/photoprism/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: You have a general question or need assistance
-title: STOP!
-PLEASE NEVER USE GITHUB ISSUES, USE GITHUB DISCUSSIONS INSTEAD! 🙏
+title: 'STOP!
+NEVER USE GITHUB ISSUES, USE GITHUB DISCUSSIONS INSTEAD! 🙏'
 labels: question
 assignees: ''

 ---

-Never use GitHub Issues if you are unsure, have a general question, or need assistance.
+Never use GitHub Issues if you have a general question or need assistance.
 Thank you! 💐

 You are welcome to use GitHub Discussions instead: https://github.com/photoprism/photoprism/discussions